Total Distance: 17 km

 Once across the Wheaton River, drive on the main road for about 200 m and then keep left at the next main road junction.
 The road is in good condition for about 5.5 km until you reach some old mining gates (that were open as of Summer 2024).
 Here there are a lot of large rocks and bumps to navigate, keep to the main road to the right of all the rocky piles.
 After this, drive up the hill and take the next left, there is good parking here at the junction of Skukum Creek Road and Berney Creek Road.
 This is the trailhead.

-From the parking area, continue hiking the road towards Skukum Creek.
-The road here has a couple little washouts that would make it difficult to drive.
+From the parking area, continue hiking down the road towards Skukum Creek.
+The road here has a couple little washouts.
 Then you'll reach a large gravel parking area before the Skukum Creek bridge.
-The bridge has been washed out so you can either tentatively cross the broken bridge and drop down on the other side or cross the creek itself via boulders on the upstream side of the broken bridge.
+The bridge has been removed but there is an easy fording area just upstream.

 The valley here is beautiful as you pass the rocky peaks of Mount MacNeil (on your left) and Mount Reid (on your right) as well as many unnamed mountains.
 There is a known route up Mount MacNeil from this valley that requires a bit of scrampbling.
 Mount Reid is better accessed from the Skukum Creek Valley to the north.
 There are ample areas to explore in this area with many hikeable little valleys and ridges where you could choose your own adventure.